What does Theresa mean?

 Presented below is the birth name popularity of Theresa for girls.
 Theresa reached its highest rank of #41 in the U.S. during 1950-1959, but is not in the list currently.
 (Top 1000 Birth Names Statistics, 2014)

 Below is a graphed comparison of the popularity of Theresa and affiliated names.
-Autumn (#71 a year ago), Tessa (#221), Teresa (#719), Therese, Tracey, Tracy, Zita, Tressa, Tresa, Tessie, Tracie, Tess, Teresita, Terese, Tera, Teressa, Teri, Terrie, Terri and Terry are the prominent alternative forms of Theresa.
+Autumn (#71 2 years ago), Tessa (#221), Teresa (#719), Therese, Tracey, Tracy, Zita, Tressa, Tresa, Tessie, Tracie, Tess, Teresita, Terese, Tera, Teressa, Teri, Terrie, Terri and Terry are the prominent alternative forms of Theresa.
 Other variants, like Tersia, are seldom used.
-These relations of Theresa were favored as birth names during the years 1960-1969 (usage of 0.4409%) and have become significantly less popular since (usage 0.0947%, down 78.5%), with versions like Tess, Teresa, Theresa, Teressa and Teri becoming somewhat outmoded.
-Autumn (#71) and Tessa (#221) are two of the more contemporarily stylish girl names in this list.
+These relations of Theresa were favored as birth names during the years 1960-1969 (average #559) and are somewhat less common today (#905, down 78.5%).
+Autumn has been the most well-known version, while Tessa has gained in usage over time, and Tess is now somewhat dated.
 (Top 1000 Birth Names Statistics, 2014)